rocket-internet-berlin/RocketBucket/README.md

 Service and clients to split audiences into buckets based on an arbitrary "user_id".

-Source code for the service is all under "./service".
+ * Source code for the service is all under `./service`.
+Run `make build` to create the executable `./service/bin/bucket_server`.
+This takes one parameter: the path to a config file.
+ * Source code for the Android client can be found in `./clients/android`.
+Execute `./gradlew clean && ./gradlew install && ./gradlew bintrayUpload` to upload to jcenter.

 ## Running the Rocket Bucket Service